-The above two propositions state that the simplicial filter $\bbH_k$ is equivariant to permutation and orientation changes, which asserts that the labeling and the reference orientation of simplices are inconsequential to the filter output.
-These equivariances also imply that we can learn a filter to process a given simplex by seeing as examples only permuted and reoriented versions of it: if two parts of an SC are topologically identical and the simplices support identical flows, a simplicial convolutional filter yields identical outputs.
-These two properties have been previously reported in the context neural network on SCs \cite{roddenberry2021principled, yang2021simplicial, bodnar2021weisfeiler}.
+Intuitively, the two previous propositions state that for the simplicial filter $\bbH_k$ the labeling and reference orientation of simplices are inconsequential for the filter output.
+These two properties have been previously reported in the context {of} neural network on SCs \cite{roddenberry2021principled, yang2021simplicial, bodnar2021weisfeiler}.
+These equivariances imply that we can learn a filter to process a given simplex by seeing only permuted and reoriented versions of it: if two parts of an SC are topologically equivalent and the simplices support corresponding flows, a simplicial convolutional filter yields equivalent outputs.